Welcome to an emerging community of practice & work in progress.

 Enhancing economic inclusion and resilience through transformative destination and visitor management

 The transformative potential of tourism and visitor management lies specifically in how strategic planning and investments could build infrastructure benefitting host communities.
-The economic tools encompassed by WHETS address several issues within many tourism-dependent communities: seasonal fluctuations in tourism revenues, lack of liquidity (money), exploitative rents charged by middlemen, economic leakage, and more.
+The World Heritage Exchange Trading Systems (WHETS) support the transition towards a circular economy by offering collaborative financial tools to underpin a commons-friendly tourism economy.

-Economic tools for inclusive, circular & regenerative economies
+Tools for inclusive, circular & regenerative economies

 KEY CONCEPTS